All Episodes

 It was not cheery really at all on the streets of Midtown Manhattan.

-No doubt you've heard about the protests that have been uh ongoing in this city for some time.
+No doubt you've heard about the protests that have been ongoing in this city for some time.

 I was born and raised in New York City.

-I know this this place very, very well.
+I know this place very, very well.

-And as I said at the beginning, I worked for the NYPD Intelligence Division uh for some time.
+And as I said at the beginning, I worked for the NYPD Intelligence Division for some time.

-Do you really think that that's considered to be an attempt at reforming policing, either in New York or across the country?
+As the protesters were chanting last night, when you chant those things, do you really think that that's considered to be an attempt at reforming policing, either in New York or across the country?

 Could any sane person actually believe that?